jnozzi/cocoadev.com/markdown/NSArchiverTrouble.md

 I realize I'm throwing a lot at you all at once.
 Please let me know if you have anymore questions.

--- General/RyanBates
+-- RyanBates

 ----
 My friend helped me work out the problems in the test app, so now I just have to transfer over the knowledge gained to the main program.
-Thanks for the help people. --General/DavidSmith
+Thanks for the help people. --DavidSmith